lana/b2c-mapp-sdk/docs/user.md

 AriesSDK.setDefaultRegionId('ES');
 ```

 Provides the default region id.
-App will use the given value just while the user is logged out.
+The app will only use the given value when the user is logged-out.